NicolasKeirsmaekers1/MarktenEnForenWeb/README.md

 Now building the angular part of the project can be done by using the following commands; which are defined in the package.json file:

- - `npm run build:dev` will build in development mode
+ - `npm run build-dev` will build in development mode
  - `npm run build` will build for production (with aot)

 > It is important to run the production build before deploying as build-dev is more forgiving than build!
 Otherwise a build might failed on the server.